Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: alexei_tm, Shutterstock

-No. The dog will be allergic to their allergens for the rest of their life.
-Luckily, most pets only require a hypoallergenic diet.
-For most dogs, avoidance is quite easy.
-Of course, for dogs that are allergic to many things, it can be more difficult to avoid their allergens completely.
+No. The dog will be allergic to the food ingredient(s) for the rest of their life.
+However, they can be managed long term with the right diet and avoiding the allergens.
+Luckily, most pets only require a hydrolyzed protein diet or a diet with limited ingredients.
+For most dogs that are allergic to a single protein, avoidance is quite easy.
+The diet they can eat will not contain this ingredient.
+Of course, for dogs that are allergic to many things, it can be more difficult to avoid the allergens completely.

 divider-paw